H-2A workers and Income Taxes

 - Spanish / Español

-This is very general information provided as community education.
-Your actual tax liability will depend on your individual circumstances.
-If you have questions about how the tax laws specifically apply to you, please consult your qualified tax preparer. #8160EN
+Very general information provided as community education.
+Your actual tax liability will depend on your individual situation.
+If you have questions about how the tax laws apply to you, consult your qualified tax preparer. #8160EN

 - Do I have to fill out a federal income tax return in the U.S.?